-- A. Bomb/Destructive Devices: If you are found to have made a threat or false report of a bomb or destructive device as defined by F.S.
+- Bomb/Destructive Devices: If you are found to have made a threat or false report Α. of a bomb or destructive device as defined by F.S.
 790.162 and F.S.
-790.163 involving school or school personnel's property, school transportation, or a school-sponsored activity, you will be expelled from the regular school for not less than one year and referred for criminal prosecution.
+790.163 involving school or school personnel's property, school transportation, or a schoolsponsored activity, you will be expelled, with or without continuing educational services, from the regular school for not less than one year, will be referred for mental health services, and referred for criminal prosecution.
 [F.S.
-1006.07] - B. Other Threats of Violence (Assault): You are prohibited from making other threats of violence against individuals or groups, either directly or indirectly.
+1006.07] - Β. Other Threats of Violence (Assault): You are prohibited from making other threats of violence against individuals or groups, either directly or indirectly.
 If you are found to have made a threat of violence, you may be disciplined up to and including suspension, alternative placement, expulsion, arrest, and prosecution.
 [F.S.
 836.10]

-If you have received a threat or have knowledge of a threat, you are encouraged to report it immediately to a teacher or school administrator.
+If you have received a threat or have knowledge of a threat, you must report it immediately to a teacher or school administrator.
+You may also report using FortifyFL at https://getfortifyfl.com/.
+If you see something, say something.